 When creating direct mail, you're only limited by your imagination (and maybe budget).
 You can take several approaches to attract recipients' attention.
 Some companies use mailers that look like personal handwritten letters, so it's less salesy—others design oversized, colorful mailers that give their direct mail a more professional or crafty look.
 From simple service flyers and product catalogs to origami-esque brochures and pop-up 3D cards, no matter which form factor and creative you choose, ensure that it's relevant and appealing to your target audience.

-Unlike many other marketing tactics, direct mail allows you to connect with your audience on a personal level.
+Unlike many other marketing tactics, direct mail marketing allows you to connect with your audience on a personal level.
 You can personalize your mailings using data about your target audience—developing customer personas is a must.
-You can target customers based on such things as recent purchases, important milestones, including birthdays and anniversaries, and other data-driven events.
-Personalization helps you to build relationships and deliver the kind of customer experiences consumers have come to expect.
+You can target customers based on things such as recent purchases, important milestones, including birthdays and anniversaries, and other data-driven events.
+Personalization helps you to build relationships and deliver the kind of customer experiences consumers expect.

 Direct mail often outperforms email, leading to purchases that are five times larger.
 That's not to say you should limit the use of email.
 Ideally, you want to combine direct mail and email to maximize your marketing efforts.